 Some banks will look to collect an annual fee—but you can dodge it.
 “Annual fees vary, so consult a banker to find out how you can avoid paying the annual fee.
 Depending on the company, you might be able to open a savings account alongside the checking account to steer clear of fees,” says Smith.

 There is no such thing as a free lunch.
 Sure, a bank may say it offers free checking accounts.
 Dig deeper—there could be a monthly maintenance fee if you don’t meet certain criteria, like carrying a daily minimum balance.
 If you don’t think you’ll maintain that average, look for a financial institution that has a low balance requirement, like $25 or less.
 And then start following the four habits that could make you a billionaire!

 Seeing the top performers and catching big events will cost you plenty—don’t add to the bill by ordering online from ticket vendors if you can avoid it.
 You’ll pay extra with the fees they tack on.
 You’re better off by getting your tickets at the box office.

 Lighten your load

 How much do you really need on vacay?
 Avoid sticker shock at the airport with overweight baggage fees by packing less.
 To get a read on your luggage, use your bathroom scale.
 If the difference between your weight and your weight plus the bag is more than 50 pounds, lighten up.
-Don’t miss these money-saving tips you should definitely ignore.
+Of course, you shouldn’t listen to every money-saving tip you hear, like these ones you should definitely ignore.